lkrstic/WebstaurantStoreAssessment/README.md

 # WebstaurantStore Coding Assessment

-This repository contains my code for the WebstaurantStore coding assessment.
+This repository contains my project for the WebstaurantStore coding assessment.
+The relevant code can be found in [TableTest.java](src/test/java/com/webstaurantstore/tests/TableTest.java) and [pom.xml](pom.xml).

 Task: